scholastica/dev-exercise/README.md

 a working development environment.
 During the interview you'll be working on a code kata on your computer.
 You can use either ruby or javascript.

-Please clone this repo and ensure that you can run the example tests for the language of your choosing, prior to your interview day.
+Please clone this repo and ensure that you can run the example tests, for the language of your choosing, prior to your interview day.